Temple of Artemis in Ephesus

 Ephesus, an ancient city in what is now Southwestern Turkey, was home to the Artemis Temple.
 A prosperous Greek and later Roman city, Ephesus was renowned for its active harbor, stunning architecture, and extensive cultural legacy.
 The Temple of Artemis established itself as a stunning wonder of the ancient world in this thriving metropolis.

 The enormous temple was constructed by Croesus, the Lydian monarch, in 550 BCE.
-The Greek goddess of the hunt, the wilds, and childbirth, Artemis, was honored in the temple.
+The Greek Goddess Artemis, was honored in the temple.
 In ancient Ephesus, Artemis was a beloved deity, and her temple was a center of celebration, worship, and pilgrimage.
 The splendor of the temple served as a symbol of the Ephesians’ intense devotion to their deity.

 Destruction of the Temple of Artemis